juansca/tesis-escrita/Modeling/modeling_tmp.md

 configurations given the input data instances of the optimization problem.
 It is implemented in R and is freely available at http://iridia.ulb.ac.be/ irace/.

+In order to avoid overfitting, a problem when dealing small data sets, the tuning was performed automatically with data from a different city:
+Clorinda.

+Support Vector Machines are a class of supervised techniques that build either linear or nonlinear decision rules and regression models.
+We used the SVR from SVM module.
+This method implements Epsilon-Support Vector Regression, with penalty C = 0.887453, and RBF kernel coefficient gamma = 0.015561 as tuning parameters.

+Neural Networks are built by a massive number of simple processing units highly interconnected.
+They can be trained to provide universal function ap- proximators.
+We used the MLPRegressor method from the neural_network module.
+This method implements the Multilayer Perceptron regressor by optimizing the squared loss by either LBFGS or stochastic gradient descent.
+We tuned the following parameters: alpha (the regularization quadratic term, set to 0.070921), three layers with three neurons each proved being a suitable and parsimonious architecture for our problem.
+The activation is done by the rectified linear unit function f (x) = max{0, x}

+We used the K-NeighborsRegressor module.
+This method infers a re- gression based on k-nearest neighbors.
+The target is predicted by local inter- polation of the targets in the neighborhood in the training set.
+The original data are decomposed with principal components, and only the first five are used.
+The tuning parameters choices were four neighbors, uniform weight, Chebyshev metric and brute force.

+Decision Trees are classification rules built incrementally, from which a regression model can be learned.
+We used the DecisionTreeRegressor method from the tree module.
+Again, we used PCA but retained only the two first components.
+The other parameters were the splitting rule (“best”), the maximum depth of the tree (three levels), and the minimum number of samples required to split an internal node (five).

+The choice of numbers of PCA components for the two last methods was based on trial-and-error, seeking for the smallest subset that produced good results.